-Bluebells, like Aconites and Snowdrops, are among the few bulbs that actually transplant better while they are in leaf, before during or after flowering.
-So their treatment is fundamentally different from most spring flowering bulbs which are planted when dormant in the autumn.
+Bluebells, along with Aconites and Snowdrops, are among the few bulbs that transplant best while they are in leaf and growing: before, during or after flowering.
+Their treatment is fundamentally different from most spring flowering bulbs which are planted while dormant in the autumn.

-With bulbs in the green, the active, flowering bulbs of the species named above are dug up between February and April and are sent to you in bundles of 25.
+With bulbs in the green, the active, flowering bulbs are dug up between February and April, and are sent to you in bundles of 25.

 Bulbs planted in the green establish and flower faster than the same variety planted in autumn.

-Once planted, their leaves are above ground so you can see where you have planted and you won't double plant.
+Once planted, their leaves are above ground, so you can clearly see where you have already planted.

-They are more fragile than dried bulbs and so need careful handling
+They are more fragile and need careful handling.

 They should be planted in their new location as quickly as possible.
 No hanging around for a week or two